Developer Debug Tools

 TYPE ⇢ Function

-Fetches data for all of your plugins and caches them to a transient named ddtt_plugins_data
+Fetches data for all of your plugins and caches them to a transient named ddtt_plugins_data for 1 day.
+You can schedule this to run at night using WP Crontrol.

 Example Usage